Fair Value Gap

 Volume Detection

-Displays volume inside each FVG to show strength of the move.
+Calculates delta volume inside each FVG to highlight whether buying or selling pressure dominated during the move.

 Timeframe